Why Is My Dog Panting and Restless When Not Hot?

 Whether by car or plane, some dogs get stressed out and anxious about traveling.
 Sometimes, it’s easy to mistake this type of anxiety for excitement at first, especially if your dog is panting quite a bit.
 So, look for restlessness to go along with the heavier panting.

 If your dog seems generally anxious when they’re traveling, you may want to take steps to calm them.
-Other signs to look for are excessive drooling, barking, trembling, or even vomiting.
+Other signs to look for are excessive salivation and drooling, barking, trembling, or even vomiting.

 Hormonal issues in dogs can cause several serious problems.
-Excessive panting is a symptom to look out for, especially if your dog may be suffering from Cushing’s Disease.
+Excessive panting is a symptom to look out for, especially if your dog may have Cushing’s Disease.
 This typically occurs in older dogs when there is an excess level of the hormone known as cortisol.
-Cortisol works against your dog’s immune system, but it can be treated.
+Cortisol works against your dog’s immune system, but the good news is that it can be treated.

 Along with excessive panting, look for the following symptoms for hormonal imbalances:

-Your dog’s diet can affect them in several different ways, including causing restless behavior.
-If you’ve recently changed your dog’s brand of food or introduced something new to them, keep watch for any behavioral or physical changes.
+Your dog’s diet can affect them in several ways, including causing restless behavior.
+If you’ve recently changed your dog’s brand of food or introduced something new to their meal plan, keep watch for any behavioral or physical changes.

 Some foods can cause bloating and gas.
 That kind of discomfort not only can cause them to appear restless and anxious but again, can make them pant excessively.
-If your dog looks as though their stomach is bloated, it’s important to get them to a vet as soon as possible.
+If your dog looks as though their stomach is bloated, it’s crucial to get them checked over by a vet.

-An anemic dog who doesn’t have treatment right away can be in serious danger.
-Some of these symptoms can even be fatal.
-Anemia is something that will likely have to be treated for your dog’s entire life, but it can be easily managed with the right kind of medication.
+An anemic dog who doesn’t have treatment right away can be in danger.
+Some of these symptoms can be fatal.
+Anemia is something that will likely have to be treated for your dog’s entire life, but it can be easily managed with the right medication.

 Keep in mind that some dog breeds are more prone to excessive panting.
 Breeds like Boston Terriers, Bulldogs, and Pugs have a predisposition toward breathing inefficiency, which typically needs to be handled on an individual basis.

-However, if your dog is experiencing any of the abnormal symptoms listed above, and you feel as though they may have a larger issue, the best thing you can do is seek out treatment from a vet as soon as possible.
-For most health issues, medication can be prescribed.
+However, if your dog is experiencing any abnormal symptoms, and you feel as though they may have a more significant issue, the best thing you can do is seek out treatment from a vet.
+For most health issues, medication can be prescribed for the condition.

-That’s why it’s so important to know as many of your dog’s symptoms as possible.
-Restlessness and excessive panting alone can mean a lot of different things.
-So, pay attention to the surrounding symptoms as well.
+That’s why it’s so vital to note down of as many of your dog’s symptoms as possible.
+Restlessness and excessive panting alone can mean many different things, both natural and unnatural.
+So, pay attention to the other symptoms.
 The more you’re able to tell your vet, the better.

-If your dog seems anxious or scared, due flight travel or other situations, there are different calming techniques you can put into practice.
-In extreme cases, you can also use various sedative-type medications for anxiety as well.
+If your dog seems anxious or scared without reason, there are different calming techniques you can put into practice.
+In extreme cases, you can also use various sedative-type medications for anxiety.

 Normal panting is nothing to be worried about.
 However, if your dog is panting and restless when they’re not hot, keep a close eye on them.
-If you notice other symptoms going hand-in-hand with their excessive panting, be sure to take the proper medical precautions.
+If you notice other symptoms going hand-in-hand with their excessive panting, be sure to seek medical assistance from a veterinarian.